-Who would imagine, almost a century later, this puppy would be in the hearts of people – all around the world.
+Almost a century after his birth, Hachi remains in the hearts of people all around the world.

 Just last month, I experienced this in person.

-Of course, I met the pup, mentioned being a huge dog lover, and about “Hachi: A Dog’s Tale”.
+Of course, I had to meet the pup, mentioned being a huge dog lover and about “Hachi: A Dog’s Tale”.
 It seems everyone had seen the film!
-From then on, wherever I went- a staff member would come up to share their affection for Hachi’s story.
+Word spread fast.
+From that moment on, staff members would greet me to share their affection for Hachi’s story.

 In Porto, Portugal, our driver stopped at a park.
-A man was tossing a frisbie to his dog — who entertained us with acrobatic moves (the dog, that is).
-We talked dogs, and discovered our driver loved “Hachi: A Dog’s Tale”.
+A man was tossing a frisbie to his dog — who entertained us with rapid acrobatic moves (the dog, that is).
+While we watched, I discovered that our driver had recently viewed “Hachi: A Dog’s Tale” and loved it.

 Happy Birthday Dear Hachi!

-No matter who you are or where you’re from, the story of Hachiko and his gripping, impactful loyalty can reach you.
-Let’s celebrate how one dog changed the lives of many – around the world!
+No matter who you are or where you’re from, the story of Hachiko and his gripping, impactful loyalty endears viewers after over 90 years.

 To continue the party, join our Facebook community where we celebrate Hachi and our dog friends everyday!